-The AIATSIS Stanner Award is presented biennially to the best academic manuscript written by an Aboriginal or Torres Strait Islander author.
-The next Stanner Award will be presented in 2021.
+The AIATSIS Stanner Award is presented biennially to the best academic manuscript submitted by an Aboriginal or Torres Strait Islander author.

-The Award is open to all Indigenous authors, scholars and academics, however submissions must not be under consideration by other publishers or simultaneously entered in to other awards, and no more than twenty per cent of the submission previously published.
-Please read the conditions of entry carefully before considering submitting.
+The Stanner Award is open to all Indigenous authors, scholars and academics; however, submissions must not be under consideration by other publishers or simultaneously entered in to other awards, and no more than 20 per cent of the submission previously published.
+Please read the conditions of entry, below, carefully before considering submitting.

 Conditions of entry